 Exploring Rottnest by bike is also very popular, particularly when you’re staying a bit longer than just one day.
 If you have your own bike, you can bring it on the ferry across to Rottnest.
 If you need to hire one, you can do so from either of the ferry services before boarding or from Rottnest Island Pedal & Flipper.

-By Foot The main settlement is very walkable and even has two playground areas for kids.
+The main settlement is very walkable and even has two playground areas for kids.
 We walked from the main settlement to The Basin back again via Pinky Beach and the lighthouse.

 If you’re after a more challenging walk, try the Wadjemup Walk Trail, which is made up of five sections (50km in total).